John Zenda

-John Louis Zendejas (July 21, 1944 – August 3, 1994) was an American actor.
+John Louis Zendejas (July 21, 1944 – August 3, 1994) was an American film and television actor.
 Born in Dunsmuir, California.
-He was perhaps best remembered as Marshal Terrence Gummell, being murdered by Michael Myers in the 1981 horror film Halloween II, the sequel of the 1978 film Halloween.
+He was best known for playing Marshal Terrence Gummell, who was murdered by Michael Myers in the 1981 horror film Halloween II, the sequel of the 1978 film Halloween.
 His other well-known role was as Supervisor Wagner in the 1983 hit drama film Bad Boys, starring Sean Penn, Reni Santoni, Jim Moody and Esai Morales.
 His final film was the 1990 film Catchfire, appearing as a trucker.

-Zenda served in the United States Air Force and in the Vietnam War.
+Zenda served in the United States Air Force during the Vietnam War.
 He made guest appearances on a number of television shows including Wonder Woman, The Bionic Woman, The Incredible Hulk, and Falcon Crest.
-He died of pancreatic cancer on August 3, 1994, at the age of 50.
-He was buried in Riverside National Cemetery.
+He died of pancreatic cancer on August 3, 1994 in Los Angeles, California, at the age of 50.
+He was buried at Riverside National Cemetery.